-Drinking too much water before a race can cause stomach cramps.
-Learn about the causes of cramps during a run from Singapore General Hospital.
+Drinking too much water before a run can cause stomach cramps.
+The Singapore General Hospital (SGH) shares more about the other types of cramps that can occur when you run and possible causes.

 Cramps are one of the most dreaded ailments for a runner.

-In fact, runners of all abilities can experience some sort of cramping during a race, be it muscle cramps, stomach cramps or side cramps (stitches).
+In fact, runners of all abilities can experience some sort of cramping during a run, be it muscle cramps, stomach cramps or side cramps (stitches).

 At the first warning sign of muscle cramps, stop and stretch.
 Remember to breathe deeply if you experience side cramps during a run.